 Cybercriminals of today often tread the path of least resistance, and many times they find that cities and states (and our U.S. government!) are that path.
-One state’s Dept. of Revenue recently sustained a security breach that affected 3.8 million taxpayers who had their social security numbers exposed, along with other personal information.
+One state’s Department of Revenue recently sustained a security breach that affected 3.8 million taxpayers who had their social security numbers exposed, along with other sensitive personal information.
 This attack was traced to a single “phishing” email delivered to a government employee that allowed hackers to access the state’s computer network.
-Long story short-this one government employee clicking on one malicious email cost the state as much as $12 million in credit monitoring services, not to mention the other costs.
+Long story short, this one government employee clicking on one malicious email cost the state as much as $12 million in credit monitoring services, not to mention other costs that stemmed from the attack.

-Municipalities have control over millions of records containing sensitive personal information, but also have tight budgets and are reluctant to increase spending on cybersecurity.
-However, they must conduct themselves just like any other business when it comes to cybersecurity by recognizing the threat existence and preparing for breach avoidance, breach mitigation, and breach recovery.
-Good cybersecurity education and comprehensive cyber insurance goes a long way in helping municipalities meet these goals.
+Municipalities have control over millions of records containing sensitive personal information.
+These entities also typically have tight budgets and are reluctant to increase spending on cybersecurity.
+However, they must conduct themselves just as any other business when it comes to cybersecurity by recognizing the threat exists and by preparing for breach avoidance, breach mitigation, and breach recovery.
+Good cybersecurity education and comprehensive cyber insurance go a long way in helping municipalities meet these goals.

 ThreatAdvice offers a complete cybersecurity education and awareness training for governments and municipalities that includes the basics of cybersecurity and customized modules that relate specifically to municipalities.
 Cyber education at a non-technical level is paramount to successfully protecting every municipality.
 ThreatAdvice offers unique and cutting-edge cyber education and awareness solutions to meet these needs for municipalities.
 Through our intuitive cybersecurity learning management, to simulated phishing attacks, to our Company Threat Plan, we can help protect you and your municipality.
 Additionally, ThreatAdvice provides customizable policies and procedures regarding cybersecurity processes that can be customized to meet the needs of municipalities.